yl2811-cmd/Showheel/wwwroot/story-engl.md

 [Perceptual Evolution Anchor Point - Acoustic Recalibration #3 - P-23 First On-Screen Test]
 Frontier is Anna's third acoustic environment (Atheria reverberation → Iris anechoic → Frontier density compression).
 Her ears underwent a third recalibration—this time not because the sound was "dispersed" (Iris), but because there was "too much sound, too dense, too close together."
-In short, Anna's listening behavior behaves differently in this environment:
+In short, Anna's listening behavior differs in this context:
 It's not about separating individual sound sources, but about reading the whole rhythm.
-★ This is the first on-screen presentation of "Anna went to the settlement not to fix things—but to read rhythms" on page 23.
+★ This is the first on-screen presentation of "Anna went to the settlement not to fix things—but to read the rhythm" on page 23.
 Note: This beat is embedded in the landscape prose that the Frontier arrives at, and is not a separate paragraph.
 It doesn't steal the spotlight from the Kassia intro + Bram beat + Lia Stage 1 in the same episode.
 ;